Over the last several years, there has been a growing demand among online businesses for product marketing managers.

 Not without good reason.

-Digital enterprises understand the importance of developing a sound strategy that helps to sell products online.
+Digital enterprises understand the importance of developing a sound strategy that helps them go-to-market with the right product messaging.

 The industry is competitive.